aleshaleksey/fansys23/skills.md

 - **Try again**: Yes (as "secondary action"), but the result will be the same or the state of mind will have changed and the previous one will not be deduced.

 __WIS: Spellworking__
 While 'Knowledge:Arcana" deals with theory, this is the practical application of said theory to manipulate supernatural forces and magical energies.
 It is used mainly to interact with the supernatural by "natural"/mundane means.
 This includes attempting to disrupt a ritual or modify its outcome.
 Alter the effect of arcane/spiritual glyphs and barriers and imbue or disimbue supernatural forces into mundane/"natural" objects.
 This generally takes between 1 minute and 1 week but can take longer.
-It should be noted that many barriers and other dwoemer have wards against tampering.
+It should be noted that many barriers and other dweomer have wards against tampering.
 This can end badly.
 - **Threshold** = creator's [Sup] roll.
 - **Time required** based on threshold:
     - Up to 12: 1 minute.
     - Up to 16: 1 hour.
     - Up to 24: 1 day.
-    - Up to 32: 1 weeek.
+    - Up to 32: 1 week.
     - For every 8 points the threshold is exceeded, the time category reduces by one (eg, rolling 33 vs a threshold=24 barrier means it will take an hour to disable it).
-- **Disable magical trap:** Safely disenchant or diffuse a magical trap (1 minute).
+- **Disable supernatural trap:** Safely disenchant or diffuse a magical trap (1 minute).
 - **Create bypass in supernatural barrier**: Allow a passage big enough to accommodate for 1 medium size entity in a magical barrier for 1 minute.
 - **Extend duration**: Enforce a supernatural effect, extending the duration (requires 1 hour).
 Roll vs the Creator's [Sup] roll.
 On success the effect is extended by:
   - Duration =  [roll - threshold] x 10% of original duration.